 One of the first aspects you need to think about is which fuel source your new furnace will use.
 The majority of furnaces in North America utilize natural gas, but some residences are set up to use liquified petroleum gas, propane or even electricity.
 It’s vital to know which type of fuel is necessary for your new furnace.

 You’ll also want to decide which type of furnace you’d prefer to appropriately meet your needs.
 Furnaces are offered in single-stage, two-stage or variable capacity models.
 A single-stage furnace blows heat consistently at one speed and isn’t the strongest in efficiency among these options.
 A two-stage furnace works well for many homes.
-Stage one of a two-stage furnace runs at about 65 percent of its capacity, and stage two will kick in for a heating boost on the coldest Middle Georgia days.
+Stage one of a two-stage furnace runs at about 65 percent of its capacity, and stage two will kick in for a heating boost on the coldest Milledgeville and Middle Georgia days.
 But if you want to go for the greatest choice in flexibility and efficiency, a variable capacity furnace may be right for you.

 In contrast to single- and two-stage models, variable capacity furnaces don’t have a set number of stages to go through to provide heat.
 A variable capacity furnace can actually run at different capacities to answer your heating needs.